Direct Access for Conjunctive Queries with Negations: Direct Access and Ordered relational circuits

-\paragraph{Relational circuits.}
+\subsection{Relational circuits.}

-A \jcircuit{} $C$ on variables $X = \{x_1, \dots, x_n\}$ and domain $D$ is a multi-directed\footnote{That is, there may be more than one edge between two nodes $u$ and $v$.} acyclic graph (DAG), where we refer to the vertices as gates.
-It has one distinguished gate $\out(C)$ called the \emph{output} of $C$.
-Moreover,The circuit is labelled as follows:
+A \jcircuit{} $C$ on variables set $X = \{x_1, \dots, x_n\}$ and domain $D$ is a multi-directed\footnote{That is, there may be more than one edge between two nodes $u$ and $v$.} acyclic graph (DAG), where we refer to the vertices as gates.
+For a given gate $g$, every $g'$ with a directed edge $g' \rightarrow g$ will be called \emph{an input of $g$}.
+We denote by $\mathsf{input}(g)$ the set of inputs of $g$.
+The circuit has one distinguished gate $\out(C)$ called the \emph{output} of $C$.
+Moreover, the circuit is labelled as follows:

 \begin{itemize} \item every gate of $C$ with no ingoing edge, called an \emph{input of $C$}, is labelled by either $\bot$ or $\top$; \item a gate $v$ labelled by a variable $x \in X$ is called a \emph{decision gate}.
 Each ingoing edge $e$ of $v$ is labelled by a value $d \in D$ and for each $d \in D$, there is at most one ingoing edge of $v$ labelled by $d$.
 This implies that a decision gate has at most $|D|$ ingoing edges; and \item every other gate is labelled by $\bowtie$. \end{itemize}